attakei/age-cli/README.md

 Age uses template-engine to search and replace targets.
 You can set context values into `files.search` and `files.replace`.

-If you want to know example, please see `.age.toml`.
+If you want to know example, please see [.age.toml](https://github.com/attakei-lab/age/blob/main/.age.toml).

 ### Context values.